based on Reviews

 • Recommendations (studies, literature, DGE etc.)

-• Low normal load (eg prevention): Low normal substance levels usually sufficient
+• Low normal load (z.B.
+Prevention): Low normal substance levels usually sufficient

-• High exposure, high risks, advanced or severe disease: Usually higher substance levels required
+• High exposure, high risks, advanced or severe disease: Usually higher drug levels required

 • Low initial levels of a substance: Usually high (possiblyparenteral) dosage

-“Rule of thumb” for dosing orthomolecular substances from practice
+“Rule of thumb” for the dosage of orthomolecular substances from practice

 • Example intake recommendations for vitamin C “to prevent disease”: